codingMustache/codingMustache/README.md

 ## Joke of the Day

-How do you make holy water?
-You boil the hell out of it.
+Why did the A go to the bathroom and come out as an E?
+Because he had a vowel movement.

 ## Daily Trivia

-Unix Time is defined as the number of seconds that have elapsed since when?
+What internet protocol was documented in RFC 1459?
- 1. Midnight, July 4, 1980
+ 1. FTP
- 2. Midnight on the creator of Unix&#039;s birthday
+ 2. HTTP
- 3. Midnight, July 4, 1976
+ 3. IRC
- 4. Midnight, January 1, 1970
+ 4. HTTPS

 <details>
   <summary>Answer</summary>
-  Midnight, January 1, 1970
+  IRC
 </details>